 Based on Table 5, it is found that the regression model of the marketing fraud risk in respect with IT utilization is statistically significant.
 To be precise, the p-value of the regression model stands at the level of 0.035 or 3.5% (below the 5% threshold).
 The result indicates that the regression can predict the movement of the marketing fraud risk in respect with the IT utilization by the banks.
 However, the standard deviation of the prediction of the linear regression model is (plus/minus) 1.033.
-Which indicates the prediction of the marketing fraud risk at high degree, as shown in Table 6.
+Which indicates the prediction of the marketing fraud risk, which is dependent on the IT utilization may deviate at a high degree, as shown in Table 6.